Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 What to know:

-- Idaho has constitutional carry (permit not required)
+- Idaho has constitutional carry (no permit needed)

 - No duty to inform

-- Can carry in most places except federal buildings, schools
+- Can carry in most places except federal buildings and schools

 Oregon to California

-- Don’t carry - Leave firearm at home
+- Don’t carry.
+Leave your firearm at home.

 California law:

-- Concealed carry is illegal without CA license
+- Concealed carry without a CA license is illegal

 Bottom line: Don’t carry in California unless you have a CA CCW.